 Parking lots on campus during the ceremonies are open and free for guest parking.
 Accessible and special-assistance parking is available in Lot A which is adjacent to EagleBank Arena’s south entrance.

-Graduates are requested to arrive promptly at 8:30 a.m. at Wilkins Plaza, near the George Mason statue, for assembly on May 18.
+Graduates are requested to arrive promptly at 8:30 a.m. at the Mason Pond Drive, for assembly on Friday, May 17.
 There, faculty marshals will guide them to their place in the formal university processional line.
 Members of the Alumni Association will welcome graduates with tokens in honor of their soon-to-be alumni status.
 The festive atmosphere includes light morning refreshments, music, and a visit by President Cabrera.
-As the processional passes the George Mason statue, degree candidates traditionally rub George’s toe for good luck.
-After the ceremony, it is a tradition to return to the statue for a photo in cap and gown.

 Commencement at Mason is a traditional ceremony where graduates and faculty wear academic regalia.
 Bachelor degree candidates wear a green mortarboard style cap and gown and may add a green tassel to the mortarboard.
 Master degree candidates also wear a master’s hood that denotes by color the different fields of study.